andyfischer/react-elements/README.md

 # react-elements #

-Helper library for easily using atomic CSS styles (like Tailwind) in React.js components.
+Helper library for easily using atomic CSS styles in React.js components.
+Lets you declare your CSS class names directly on the React element.
+Works great with Tailwind CSS.

-An alternative to the commonly used `classnames` library (aka the `cn` prop) for declaring CSS styles on components.
+An alternative to the commonly used `classnames` library (aka the `cn` prop).

 ### Quick Example ###